cxxxs/pytorch/docs/source/distributed.tensor.parallel.rst

 .. autofunction::  PrepareModuleInput
 .. autofunction::  PrepareModuleOutput

-Currently, there are some constraints which makes it hard for the ``MultiheadAttention`` module to work out of box for Tensor Parallelism, so we recommend users to try ``ColwiseParallel`` and ``RowwiseParallel`` for each parameter.
-There might be some code changes needed now since we are parallelizing on the head dim of the ``MultiheadAttention`` module.
+Currently we recommend users to use ``ColwiseParallel`` and ``RowwiseParallel`` for each Linear/Embedding layers to compose Attention Parallelization.
+There might be some code changes needed since we are parallelizing on the head dim of the MultiheadAttention module.

 We also support 2D parallelism, where we compose tensor parallelism with data parallelism.